 For assembling the cheesecake I am using a Mousse cake ring (adjustable in size) set to 16cm / 6 inches.
-I really like the neat tall design of it however it does not have bottom so I make one using kitchen foil.
-Alternatively use a spring form however that does not have such a neat side.
+I really like the neat tall design of it, however, it does not have a bottom so I make one using kitchen foil.
+Alternatively, use a springform pan but please note that it does not have such a neat side.

-For pressing the crumb together I suggest a simple spoon that you can bend, it´s that simple!
+For pressing the crumb together I suggest using a spoon that you can bend, it´s that simple!